-MakerDAO, the organisation behind one of the world’s most successful stablecoins, have released the multi-collateral version of the Dai stablecoin.
+MakerDAO, the organisation behind one of the world’s most used stablecoins, just released a multi collateral version of their product.
 The upgrade aims to revolutionise the world of finance bringing new advantages into the world of cryptocurrencies.

 The price of popular cryptocurrencies like Bitcoin and Ethereum are too volatile to ever be used as an everyday means of payment.
-That’s why the Danish crypto frontrunner MakerDAO created their stablecoin Dai, that always preserves a 1:1 value with the dollar.
+That’s why the Danish crypto frontrunner MakerDAO created their stablecoin Dai, which always preserves a one to one value with the US dollar.

-Unlike other stablecoins in the crypto economy the value of Dai isn’t backed by regular money in a locked bank account.
+The value of Dai isn’t backed by regular money in a locked bank account unlike other stablecoins in the crypto economy.
 Dai’s value is ensured by the Maker platform which uses smart contracts to stabilise the price of Dai together with a significant amount of the cryptocurrency Ethereum as backing.

-Now MakerDAO has upgraded their stablecoin so it can be backed by all types of collateral improving stability of the Dai and bringing several perks to users of the Maker platform.
+Now MakerDAO has upgraded their stablecoin so it can be backed by all types of collateral improving stability on the network and bringing several perks to users of the Maker platform.
 With this upgrade, they aim to change the world of finance.

-The reason MakerDAO is able to provide its stablecoin holders with a savings rate is because their network now supports security tokens of all kinds.
-This means people can put money into the network by transforming real-life valuables like stocks, bonds, fiat money or even real estate into a security token, which supports the value of Dai.
+The reason MakerDAO is able to provide their stablecoin holders with a savings rate is because their network now supports security tokens of all kinds.
+This means people can put money into the network by transforming real life valuables like stocks, bonds, fiat money or even real estate into a security token, which supports the value of Dai.

 Security is key

-Until now Dai has successfully preserved a 1:1 value to the US Dollar with only Ethereum as backing even though Ethereum’s value has dropped more than 85 percent since it’s peak in late 2017.
+Until now Dai has successfully preserved a one to one value with the US Dollar with only Ethereum as backing even though Ethereum’s value has dropped more than 90 percent since it’s peak in late 2017.
 But it has not been without risks.

-“Before this upgrade, the Dai was in its most vulnerable position because its constant value was ensured by just one type of collateral.
-We have shown, that the network can keep the value of Dai intact even though Ethereum as a currency has seen some major losses the last year.
-But if the value of Ethereum dropped to 0 before the upgrade, so could the value of Dai,” says CEO of MakerDAO Rune Christensen.
+“Before this upgrade the Dai was in its most vulnerable position, because its constant value was ensured by just one type of collateral.
+We have shown that the network can keep the value of Dai intact even though Ethereum as a currency has seen some major losses in the last year.
+But if the value of Ethereum dropped to zero before the upgrade, so could the value of Dai,” says CEO of MakerDAO Rune Christensen.

-Even though the new multi collateral Dai can now also be backed by a lot of other cryptocurrencies like Bitcoin, Rune Christensen underlines that it has been a priority for MakerDAO to open the network up to the world of finance outside the crypto market.
+Even though the new multicollatral Dai can now also be backed by a lot of other cryptocurrencies like Bitcoin, Rune Christensen underlines that it has been a priority for MakerDAO to open the network up to the world of finance outside the crypto market.

 “It’s really important that the collateral in the Maker network is diverse to create as much security as possible.
 We have achieved that now because the value of Dai can be backed by all types of securities.
 So even if the crypto market plummets, the value of Dai will still be held up by all the other types of collateral invested in the network,” says CEO of MakerDAO Rune Christensen.